 Note - You can continue working when any of these icons display.
 These icons are for information only.

-Icon Meaning Action Project includes an avoidance file Continue working × Avoidance file cannot be Be aware that if yo continue working, intended avoidance Avoidance file has too many edges zones will not display.
+Icon Meaning Action Project includes an avoidance file Continue working × Avoidance file cannot be loaded Be aware that if you continue working, -intended avoidance zones will not display.
 Notify your technician.
+Avoidance file has too many edges